 There is a serious problem here: not all services offering tunnel access work adequately with user data.

 Some do not encrypt traffic.
 Others do not monitor attacks on user resources at all.
 Some cost absolutely insane amounts of money to subscribe.

-Finally, a number of companies provide any information to law enforcement agencies and are in countries with a huge number of criminal-internet acts (watching a movie easily leads to a fine in France).
+Finally, a number of companies provide any information to law enforcement agencies and are in countries with a huge number of criminal-internet acts (for example watching a movie from torrent can easily lead to a fine in France).